 Pack Internship Grant Program

-The Pack Internship Grant Program provides funding for individual student internships with Reno-Tahoe non-profit organizations, start-up companies and public/government agencies.
+The Pack Internship Grant Program provides funding for individual student internships with Reno-Tahoe non-profit organizations, start-up companies, public/government agencies, University departments and NSHE affiliates.
 The grant funds student interns' wages at $16/hour for 120 hours of work.
 Furthermore, the Pack Internship Grant Program will pay fifty percent of these student wages in the amount of $960.
 Participating community organizations will compensate student intern wages with these funds and self-fund the balance of the student wages along with fringe benefits.
 The self-funding obligation of $960 is equivalent to paying $8/hour for a motivated, qualified student intern.

 This program is co-sponsored by the Nevada Career Studio and the Associated Students of the University of Nevada (ASUN).